MrSoderman/Tiny-6502-Assembler-Disassembler/README.md

 - Supports the standard 6502 instruction set
 - Supports labels
 - Supports comments
+- Supports decimal, hexadecimal and binary numbers and addresses
 - Lightweight and easy to use
 - Written in pure JavaScript, no external dependencies